tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 ### Dependencies

-If you plan to use the `tidal analyze code` command to analyze your source code or `tidal analyze db` to analyze your databases, you will need to install Docker Community Edition.
+If you plan to use the `tidal analyze code` command to analyze your source code, you will need to install Docker Community Edition.
 To install Docker on your system you can check [Docker's documentation directly](https://docs.docker.com/install/).
 Once installed you can [verify it is installed and working